SigmaKEYGL/Song-Request/README.md

 ## Overview

 This application connects TikTok live streams with a Discord server, allowing TikTok viewers to request songs through comments in real-time.
 The bot then plays the requested songs in a specified Discord voice channel.
+Download the .exe in the releases tab.
+Or donwload it thorugh mega ; https://mega.nz/file/trdhRTzK#tbHUxicFcV_o2aWsCPm-tae6T3Fli9jX_A3ogO0Jlfg

 ## Setup & Usage